vmware-tanzu/community-edition/addons/packages/harbor/2.2.3/README.md

    * **Amazon EC2 or Azure**: If you deployed Harbor on a workload cluster that is running on Amazon EC2 or Azure, you must create two DNS `CNAME` records (on Amazon EC2) or two DNS `A` records (on Azure) for the Harbor hostnames on a DNS server on the Internet.
       * One record for the Harbor hostname, for example, `harbor.yourdomain.com`, that you configured in `harbor.community.tanzu.vmware.com-values.yaml`, that points to the FQDN or IP of the Envoy service load balancer.
       * Another record for the Notary service that is running in Harbor, for example, `notary.harbor.yourdomain.com`, that points to the FQDN or IP of the Envoy service load balancer.

+   * **CAPD**: If you deployed Harbor on a workload cluster that is running on CAPD, add the following to `/etc/hosts`

+       ```shell
+       127.0.0.1 harbor.yourdomain.com
+       ```

+   and run `kubectl port-forward -n projectcontour service/envoy yourport:443` to access harbor UI on `https://harbor.yourdomain.com:yourport`

 Users can now connect to the Harbor UI by navigating to `https://harbor.yourdomain.com` in a Web browser and log in as user `admin` with the `harborAdminPassword` that you configured in `harbor.community.tanzu.vmware.com-values.yaml`.